gbourniq/portfolio/README.md

-## Repository Overview
+## Repository overview
-This repository consists of the following:
+This repository features of the following:
 - Django web application which can be used as a template for a personal portfolio
 - Instructions to set up the development environment with Conda, Poetry, and Makefiles
 - Extensive documentation to easily deploy your own app on AWS EC2 with docker-compose or Kubernetes